sthomsondiagram/NarlyFortuneTeller/prompts.md

 ---

 ## Ticket Formatting Rules (new)
+**Important:** Ignore any examples and testing text when generating the final ticket.
+Only output the ticket itself.
 Your response must be formatted as a **print-ready ticket**.
 The app will not format or clean your output.

 - Width: exactly **32 characters per line**.
 - Max lines: 12.